 Prior to Rev. 14 is where the seven trumpet judgements occur and the beast coming out of the sea is revealed (Rev. 13:13), being given authority for forty-two months (Rev. 13:5) with power to wage war against God’s holy people and to conquer them.
 (Rev. 13:7).
 This, I believe, describes the tribulation.
 Believers have not yet been raptured (harvested [Revelation 14:14-16], reaped, or gathered [Matt.
 24]), as the beast is given authority to wage war against God’s holy people who are still present on earth.

-The timing of the Rapture is one of the more controversial subjects and is one of the more divisive issues of Christianity.
+The Rapture is one of the more controversial subjects and is one of the more divisive issues of Christianity.

 It’s Important to Study All Scripture

 All Scripture is God-breathed and is useful for teaching, rebuking, correcting and training in righteousness, so that the man of God may be thoroughly equipped for every good work. – 2 Timothy 3:16-17

-It says, “All Scripture,” and that includes passages dealing with prophecy, end-time events, and the rapture.
+It says, “All Scripture,” and that includes passages dealing with prophecy, end-time events, and a rapture.
 Neglecting those passages that are more difficult to understand or deal with will surely diminish our effectiveness in teaching, rebuking, correcting and training in righteousness and will leave us ill-equipped for every good work.

 We do not need to be unaware… as Scripture tells us everything we need to know.
 We do not need to be confused… as Scripture breathed into our hearts by the Holy Spirit will take away all confusion.

 We all know that the Second Coming of Christ is found often in the Bible, both in the Old and the New Testaments.
 We also know there is a period of tribulation spoken of and also a millennial period.
 The controversy among Christians generally revolves around the timing or sequence of the Tribulation and the Millennium.
 There are several schools of thought regarding the timing of these events.
 For the novice, getting and keeping all this straight can be a bit of a challenge.
-I will try to explain and clear up some of the confusion in the articles contained here.
+I will try to explain and clear up some of the confusion in the articles contained on this website.

 First of all, there are three general views that need to be understood.